eslint/eslint/docs/developer-guide/README.md

 ## Section 5: [Working with Plugins](working-with-plugins.md)

-You've developed library-specific rules for ESLint and you want to share it with the community.
+You've developed library-specific rules for ESLint and you want to share them with the community.
 You can publish an ESLint plugin on npm.

 ## Section 6: [Working with Custom Parsers](working-with-custom-parsers.md)